Anomy/BeowulfAPI/README.md

 @implementation Beowulf

 /**
-* Changes Dog State from kPositionStanding to kPositionSitting.
-*
 * Required Current State: kPositionStanding
 * New State: kPositionSitting
-*
-* Required: Dog will only respond to @"Sit" from kPositionStanding state.
 */
 - (void) sit;

 /**
-* Changes Dog State from kPositionSitting to kPostitionLayingDown.
-*
 * Required Current State: kPositionSitting
 * New State: kPostitionLayingDown
 *
-* Required: Dog will only respond to @"Sit" from kPositionStanding state.
-*
+* Possible Errors:
-* Possible Errors: will only sit partway and will wind up in kPostitionNaughtyLayingDown
+* 		will only lay down partway and will wind up in kPostitionNaughtyLayingDown
+*		saying @"lay down" instead of only down.  probably works, but a consistant command is easier for dog.
 * Correct this Error: snap (or whatever we figure out) and point and the ground in front of her nose
 * 					do your best not to repeat the command or say the her name.
 */
 - (void) down;

+/**
+* Required Current State: kPostitionLayingDown
+* New State: kPositionSitting
+*
+* Required: Dog will only respond to @"Up" from kPostitionLayingDown state.

+* Possible Errors: dog may refuse to sit up
+* Correct this Error: snap (or whatever we figure out) and point and the ground in front of her nose
+* 					do your best not to repeat the command or say the her name.

+* Warning: Dog HATES this command and will bark almost every time */
+- (void) up;

 /**
 * Changes Dog State from (kPostitionJumpingOnHuman || kPostitionJumpingOnFurniture || kPostitionJumpingOnObject) to kPositionStanding.